encode/databases/docs/connections_and_transactions.md

 ...
 await database.disconnect()
 ```

+Connections within this connection pool are acquired for each new `asyncio.Task`.

 If you're integrating against a web framework, then you'll probably want
 to hook into framework startup or shutdown events.
 For example, with